 One of the least complicated steps for selling your house with tenants in Indiana would be to let the current lease expire and do not renew it.
 You may want to still accept month to month payments to cover your expenses or mortgage payment if you still owe on the property, but you would have to make it crystal clear to the tenants that if they have the move out clause in their lease, they would have to vacate the property.
 Having the tenant leave at the end of the lease without accepting month to month payments may leave you carrying the cost of the property on your own until it sells.

 If you are unable to wait for the lease to expire, the next step for selling your house with tenants in Indiana would be to list the house with tenants in place.
 This may work to your advantage, especially if the tenants agree to leave during house showings because the property would already be staged.
 On the other hand, the tenants may be upset that the house is being sold and might cause problems when the house is being shown, especially if you have had a rocky past with the tenant.
 Be prepared that they may also cause damage to the property when they leave, especially if they leave on bad terms.

 The fifth step for selling your house with tenants in Indiana would be to offer payment for them to vacate the property.
 This might help smooth over any uncomfortable house showings or help them move into their new home.
 You could also pay them by offering a discounted rental rate.

 How You Can Avoid These 5 Steps!

-If you need to sell a house with tenants in South Bend, the fastest, easiest, and most convenient way is to sell the house to a direct buyer.
+If you need to sell a house with tenants in Indiana, the fastest, easiest, and most convenient way is to sell the house to a direct buyer.
 This will eliminate property showings, dealing with upset tenants, and the costs of putting it on the MLS.